-Around 3% of the population is affected by histamine intolerance.
-According to Jarisch (Jarisch, 2004) approximately 80% of sufferers are women and most of them are around age 40.
+Around 1-8% of the population is thought to be affected by histamine intolerance.
+Considering, however, that histamine intolerance is not well known among some sections of the medical profession and is therefore underdiagnosed, it is currently impossible to say how many people really do have HIT.
+Any numbers currently given are estimates from different sources in different countries, which means one should be careful at this point of giving any definite general results.
+Hopefully this will become clearer in the future.
+According to some authors approximately 80% of sufferers are women and most of them are around age 401).
 A possible cause for this lies in the decline of oestrogen levels as menopause sets in.

 A healthy person continuously produces DAO that is released into the intestinal lumen.
 When the person eats foods that are rich in histamine, then that histamine can already be "neutralised" in the intestine.
 This, of course, only works up to a certain level.
 If too much histamine is ingested (for example, from foods that have gone bad (often bad fish)), then even a healthy person will experience the typical symptoms of "histamine toxicity".
 If not enough DAO is produced, then a person can already experience symptoms after eating foods with relatively low histamine levels.
 This is called histaminosis or histamine intolerance.